 In most states, members of LLCs must be recorded by the Secretary of State.
 Those sites are a quick web search away, so anyone who can type can find an LLC’s owners.
 For this reason, most LLCs aren’t truly anonymous.
 If you record your real name, you can be directly tied to your LLC, which means it’s not really protecting you.

-If you have specific questions about these concerns in your life, speak with a qualified real estate attorney as well as an advisor you trust familiar with your investment market(s).
-Let’s shift gears and dive into the decision-making process you’ll use to select the entity for your flipping business.
+If you have specific questions about how protecting your anonymity preserves your hard work, speak with a qualified real estate attorney as well as an advisor who is familiar with your investment market(s).
+Let’s shift gears and dive into the decision-making process you’ll use to select the entity for your real estate investing business.

 We’ve chosen two of the easiest methods any investor can use to form an anonymous LLC.
 Let’s break down two of the most common options for real estate investors who need anonymous LLCs.